-Positive Grid Spark 1 vs Spark 2: which one should you choose?
+Positive Grid Spark 1 vs Spark 2: both are on sale for Black Friday – which one should you choose?

-Having recently announced the release of Spark 2, Positive Grid has finally updated what has been the go-to desktop guitar amp for the last few years.
-It’s been a long time coming, but for those who might have already purchased Spark 1, or are perhaps deliberating on which one they should get, we decided to put them up against one another to see whether or not it's worth the upgrade.
+With the release of Spark 2, Positive Grid finally updated what has been the go-to desktop guitar amp for the last few years.
+It’s been a long time coming, but for those who might have already purchased Spark 1, or are perhaps new to the smart amp game and aren't sure which to choose, we decided to put them head to head.

 Spark 1 was something of a revelation then when it first came out, providing players the ability to practice at low volumes, while allowing for a huge variety of tones.
 With Spark 2’s recent announcement and imminent release, and the practice amp landscape having significantly changed largely due to the impact of Spark 1, now’s the perfect time to compare the two.